thedarkkid/bot-messenger/readme.md

 That is all!
 The `trigger` property in this case is the command phrase, since we want ours to be `/start`, the trigger property will be `start`.
 The execute method is the method called on the `/start` command.
 It uses the `ctx` property which is a telegraf context, more info on telegraf contexts can be found [here](https://telegraf.js.org/#/?id=context).
 Once a `BotMessage` class is in a commands directory the scaffolding automatically loads it as a command.

+### Adding Event Listeners
+Event listeners enables your bot to listen to specific events in telegram, an event listener can be created by creating a `BotMessage` class in the events directory.
+The default events directory is the "src/lib/messages/events" directory.
+The scaffolding config can be found in the `messenger.json`, here you can modify the events directory, add more events directories and many more.

+#### Example